wnameless/spring-security-jjwt/README.md

 }
 ```

-By default, the JwtExpirationExtendingService wipes out all records of last logins which are outdated for 2 weeks<br>
+By default, the JwtExpirationExtendingService wipes out all last-login records which are outdated for 2 weeks<br>
 However you can provide your JwtExpirationExtendingService to meet your need in JwtExpirationExtendingPolicy
 ```java
 @Bean